drewf24/world-airbnb/writeup/writeup.md

 ### Part II: Availability and Property Listing

-Next in our data analysis, we explore how the listing is presented on the Airbnb platform might influence the price.
-These the variables that releavant in how the listing is presented include variables like name, room\_type, minimum\_nights and calculated\_host\_listings\_count.
+In part II, the following research question will be examined: How does the way in which a property is listed influence the availability of a listing?
+The the variables that are relevant in how the listing is presented include the name of the listing, room type, minimum number of nights and calculated number of listings by host.
 These are variables that might inform consumer choices and be indicative of the number of available days of a listing.

-In part II, the following research question will be examined: How does the way in which a property is listed (type of room, for example) influence the availability of a listing?

 ### Understanding Availability

-To start, a bootstrap distribution and 95% bootstrap confidence interval was constructed for the median number of available days of an Airbnb in NYC.
+To start, a bootstrap distribution and 95% bootstrap confidence interval was constructed for the median number of available days of an Airbnb.
 This will help to better understand the range of available number of days (out of 365) and the market demand.

     ## # A tibble: 1 x 2
     ##   `2.5%` `97.5%`